antvis/G6/packages/site/docs/apis/layout/ForceLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable animation for each iteration.
+Whether to enable animation for each iteration.
 Note that the force-directed layout simulates the process of force interaction, and enabling this option allows you to see the collision process caused by force.
 The animates property in the node configuration is for interpolated animation, which means it interpolates from the initial position to the position after the layout.
 These two types of layouts should not be used together.

 ## gravity